Marc Fennell

-Marc Fennell is an Australian journalist, television presenter, radio personality and author.
-Fennell is the host of Mastermind, Stuff The British Stole and was co-anchor of The Feed.
+Marc Fennell is an Australian technology journalist, television presenter, radio personality and author.
+He became known as co-anchor of The Feed, and as of November 2023 is the host of Mastermind (TV) and Stuff the British Stole (radio and TV).
+He was also the host of Download This Show (radio) until 2025.

+Early life and education

+Fennell's mother, a school teacher, is Indian-Singaporean and his father, a photographer, is Anglo-Irish.

+He completed his Higher School Certificate in 2002 at St George Christian School.

+He attended the University of Technology Sydney, but left after eight weeks to join SBS's youth show The Movie Show.

 Career

-Film critic
+Film criticism

 In 2002, Fennell was a winner of the first AFI Young Film Critics Competition.
 He then became the film critic and reporter for Sydney radio station FBi Radio from 2003–2006.

 During this period Fennell was selected as one of four presenters of SBS's The Movie Show in mid-2004.
 Fennell remained with the show until June 2006, when the show went on hiatus, returning in a different format (and with a different team) in 2007.

-Fennell covered cinema across the ABC Radio Network including ABC Local Radio and the national youth broadcaster triple j.
-He presented the weekly movie segment on the Network Ten morning program The Circle from 2010 until it was axed in August 2012.
+Fennell covered cinema across the ABC Radio Network including ABC Local Radio and the national youth broadcaster Triple J. He presented the weekly movie segment on the Network Ten morning program The Circle from 2010 until it was axed in August 2012.

 Fennell also regularly produced digital projects exploring cinema culture including Bollywood For Beginners: a series for SBS Television about the history of Bollywood.
 He also co-produced a web series about movie trailers, Coming Sooner, with Nick Hayden and Nicholas McDougall.

-Fennell has written 2 books, That Movie Book and The Planet According to Movies both published by HarperCollins.
+Fennell has written two books, That Movie Book and Planet According to Movies both published by HarperCollins.